To avoid confusion, please become familiar with the Benefits of Membership.

 TECHNICIAN WEBSITE LISTING/REFERRAL PROGRAM (OPTIONAL)

-- The technician referral program is $85 annually or $7/ month for 12 months, per listing.
+- The technician referral program is $85 annually, per listing.
 A professional business address, phone number, and liability insurance is required.
 Additional listings can be requested via the Additional Listings item.

 - The above listed business phone and address will be listed on the SPCP website and disseminated to inquirers.